 - Trouble breathing or snoring

 The symptoms of pharyngitis and tonsillitis can be like other health conditions.
 Make sure your child sees his or her health care provider for a diagnosis.

 Your child may have a rapid strep test.
 This is a fast test to see if your child has strep throat.
-It is important to check for strep throat to treat it and prevent complications.
-Your child may also have a throat culture and sensitivity.
+It's important to check for strep throat to treat it and prevent complications.
+Your child may also have a throat culture.
 This also checks for strep and for the best antibiotic to treat it.
 It takes a few days to get the results.
 Blood work may be done to check for infections like mono (infectious mononucleosis).

 - Taking acetaminophen or ibuprofen as a liquid or pills for pain.
 Other medicines or treatments may be recommended for severe pain.

 - Increasing how much your child drinks.
 Some teas have ingredients that soothe the throat.

 - Eating smooth, cool foods such as gelatin, ice cream, and ice pops.